collinb424/GeoJourney/README.md

 $ cd ../server/
 $ npm install
 ```

+### .env files
-Now, create a .env file in the root of both client/ and server/
+We now need to create a .env file in the root of both client/ and server/

 For the .env file in client/ you will need to put:
 - REACT_APP_GOOGLE_MAPS_API_KEY=[key], where you should replace [key] with your Google Maps API Key, which you can find directions for getting [here](https://developers.google.com/maps/documentation/javascript/get-api-key).